Body in unmarked grave linked to Mississippi murder case

 HAMILTON, Miss.
 (AP) - Authorities searching for the body of a man killed more than a month ago discovered the remains buried at the edge of a Mississippi cemetery.

-Investigators recovered the body of Jack Cowan, 39, from an unmarked grave on the outskirts of a Hamilton-area cemetery Wednesday afternoon, according to Monroe County Sheriff Kevin Crook.
+Investigators recovered the body of Jack Cowan, 39, from an unmarked grave on the outskirts of a Hamilton-area cemetery Wednesday afternoon, The Monroe Journal quoted County Sheriff Kevin Crook as saying.

 Cowan’s body was taken to the Monroe County Coroner’s Office, and an autopsy was set to be performed at the Mississippi Forensics Laboratory in Pearl, Coroner Alan Gurley said.